 FHPRD is managed by an executive director and governed by a five-member elected Board of Directors.
 Directors represent five wards within the District and serve four-year terms with elections held every two years in May.
 We employ full-time, part-time and seasonal positions, and utilize help from volunteers and interns.

-Approximately 30% of FHPRD’s operating budget comes from property taxes.
-70% comes from program fees, facility/usage fees, grants.
+Approximately 25% of FHPRD’s operating budget comes from property taxes.
+75% comes from program fees, facility/usage fees, other revenues and grants.
 FHPRD also receives funding for special projects from The Foothills Foundation, the 501c3 organization that puts on the annual Summerset Festival each September in Clement Park.

 FHPRD is a special district established by Colorado statute.
 The District encompasses about 24.2 square miles within Unincorporated Jefferson County and serves a population of approximately 93,000 residents (tax-payers).
 You are a Foothills District resident if you: